oraclize/docs/source/includes/_ethereum.md

 ### Encrypted Queries
 Certain contexts, such as smart contracts on public blockchains, might require a level of privacy to protect data from public scrutiny.
 Developers can make encrypted Oraclize queries by encrypting a part (or all) of a query with the Oraclize public key.
-The encrypted queries feature may be of interested to developers who want to deploy their blockchain applications of public networks.
+The encrypted queries feature may be of interest to developers who want to deploy their blockchain applications of public networks.
 For example, if an application leverages data from an authenticated API, it would be dangerous to disclose the API key to anyway who is monitoring the public chain.

 Oraclize therefore offers the possibility of encrypting the parameters contained in a query to Oraclize's public key: `044992e9473b7d90ca54d2886c7addd14a61109af202f1c95e218b0c99eb060c7134c4ae46345d0383ac996185762f04997d6fd6c393c86e4325c469741e64eca9`
 Only Oraclize will then be able to decrypt the request using its paired private key.